NeuromatchAcademy/course-content-dl/_sources/projects/docs/project_guidance.md

 * You should now have as many copies of your abstract as there are students in your group.
 Put them all into the same google doc, and try to see what you all did the same / differently.
 What sounds better?
 Pick and choose different sentences from different abstracts.

-Try to schedule a meeting with your project TA and/or mentor during this day and show them your abstract.
+Try to schedule a meeting with your project TA during this day and show them your abstract.
 Try to get explicit feedback and edit the abstract together in a google doc.

 Likewise, it is always revealing to present your research to someone who has never heard about it.
 Take turns in your pod to read the other group's abstract and provide feedback.
 What did you understand and what didn't make sense?
 Give detailed writing feedback if you can (use "suggestion mode" in google docs).
 If there is no other project group in your pod, ask your TA to reach out to other pods to find a group you can workshop your abstract with.